openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 > Diagram of fan-in with functions

 ## Implement a fan-out/fan-in pattern in OpenFaaS.
 In this section we are going to show you how this pattern can be implemented with OpenFaaS through a relatable use-case.
 A common big data scenario is batch processing of a data set.
 In this scenario data is retrieved from a storage system and then processed by parallelized jobs.
-The results of each individual job is persisted in some kind of data store where it can later be retrieved for further processing when the batch is completed.
+The result of each individual job is persisted in some kind of data store where it can later be retrieved for further processing when the batch is completed.

 In this example we are going to process a CSV file containing URLs to images on Wikipedia.
 For each URL in the data set we want to run the Inception model and get back image categorizations through machine learning.
 The inception model can classify what's in a photo based upon a training set made up of objects and animals.
 As a final processing step we will combine all the individual results into a single output.